nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-7-29

+12:59am Bandwidth has returned to good speeds in much of Brooklyn due to improved configuration of the SN3 VPN server.
+This also fixes much of the Saratoga problem.

 2019-7-23

 Heavy rain has been interrupting our Henry and Rivington connections downtown.
 This affects most nodes that are **not** directly connected to Supernode 1.
 We are planning a fix for this but it will take a few weeks to implement.